thevoid12/braincells/aws/aws-solutions-architect/ec2.md

 - ## Elastic Network Interface:
 - https://aws.amazon.com/blogs/aws/new-elastic-network-interfaces-in-the-virtual-private-cloud/
 - Elastic Network Interfaces (ENIs) are bounded to a specific AZ.
 You can not attach an ENI to an EC2 instance in a different AZ.
+- we are teasing apart the IP addresses (and important attributes associated with them) from the EC2 instances and calling the resulting entity an ENI, or Elastic Network Interface.
+Second, we are giving you the ability to create additional ENIs, and to attach a second ENI to an instance (again, this is within the VPC).
 - ## EC2 Hybernate
   - hybernate is a state similar to terminate ,stop
   - used for fast bootup